 Watch expert woodcraft professionals at work, learn how to survive in the woods and to cook wild food or simply take a walk through the magnificent Elvaston Castle grounds.

 The event will be held at Elvaston Castle Country Park with Food by Veggies Catering Campaign.

 Forest school activities

 Chair making and spoon making

-Northern Green Gathering will again be held at Bradley Nook Farm, a beautiful organic farm near Ashbourne in the Derbyshire Dales.
+Northern Green Gathering will again be held at Bradley Nook Farm, the beautiful organic farm near Ashbourne in the Derbyshire Dales.

 Northern Green Gathering is a small volunteer-run environmental/educational gathering focused around sustainable living and green campaigns.